 - Spelt flour - for the lovely crust

 - Coconut butter - you can also use coconut oil, but you'll need to pop it in the fridge first if it's melted.

-- Chia egg - mix 1 tbsp chia seeds with 3 tbsp water and let sit to thicken.
+- Chia egg - mix 1 tablespoon chia seeds with 3 tablespoons water and let sit to thicken.